Stay Connected, Get Involved

 - Admission to museums and other attractions at a discount or no cost

-- Invitation to volunteer parties and our Palace annual volunteer appreciation party.
+- Invitation to The Friends of ‘Iolani Palace annual volunteer appreciation gathering and other opportunities

 - Commitment of at least 3 to 4 hours per week for a 3 to 6 month period